2019–20 Super League Greece

 The 2019–20 Super League Greece was the 84th season of the Super League, the top Greek professional league for association football clubs, since its establishment in 1959.

 The season marks the first year that the league that included a Play-off Round, whereby the top six teams at the conclusion of the regular season played each other exclusively to determine the league champion.
 The rest of the teams played each other in a Play-out Round to determine the relegation positions.

 The season was suspended on 13 March 2020 due to the COVID-19 pandemic in Greece, then resumed on 5 June 2020.

 During the championship, the multi-ownership scandal broke out between PAOK and Xanthi.
 The ESA (Professional Sports Committee) considered the case serious, which meant the automatic relegation of the two teams.
 The government brought an extraordinary amendment to the parliament under the pretext of splitting social cohesion.
-The amendment provided for the deduction of 5 to 10 points from those who violate the law on multi-ownership in Greek football by acquiring shares of another PAE.
+The amendment provided for the deduction of 5 to 10 points from those who violate the law on multi-ownership in Greek football by acquiring shares of another football club.
+On July 30, the HFF removed article 30 that referred to multi-ownership cases, an act which, as it turned out, was intended to cover the acquisition of Xanthi by PAOK.

 Olympiacos won the championship for the 45th time.
-They also finished undefeated in the 26 games of the regular season of the league and remained undefeated in the first 7 games of the final phase of the playoffs, until losing the 8th game of the playoffs (0-1 to PAOK).
+They also finished undefeated in the 26 games of the regular season of the league and remained undefeated in the first 7 games of the final phase of the playoffs, until losing the 8th game of the playoffs (0–1 to PAOK).
 They also achieved a record of the best defence in the regular season with just 9 goals conceded.

 Xanthi were relegated to Super League 2 after play-off matches, while Panionios were relegated to the Gamma Ethniki, while the Super League 2 champion, PAS Giannina and play-off winner, Apollon Smyrnis were promoted.